damianhakert/damianhakert.github.io/source/direction/index.md

 title: "GitLab Direction"
 ---

-This page list the direction or roadmap of GitLab.
+This page describes the direction and roadmap for GitLab.
 It is organized from the short to the long term.

 ## Your contributions